scala/docs.scala-lang/_overviews/scala3-migration/compatibility-metaprogramming.md

 In contrast, Scala 3 introduces a new principled approach of metaprogramming that is designed for stability.
 Scala 3 macros, and inline methods in general, will be compatible with future versions of the Scala 3 compiler.
-While this is an uncontested improvement, it also means that all Scala 2.13 macros have to be rewritten from the ground up, by using the new metaprogramming features.
+While this is an uncontested improvement, it also means that all Scala 2.13 macros have to be rewritten from the ground up, using the new metaprogramming features.

 ## Macro Dependencies